 According to some Jewish traditions, it is now time to finish the whole rite with words: “Next year in Jerusalem!
 Others still here continue to praise God, listing the miracles performed by God on various paschal nights , and only then end this point (but not yet the whole) with the above words.

 4.4.2.
 Nirtzah (נִרְצָה): final singing.

 Now you have to say: ‘Next year in Jerusalem!
-Then the blessing on the wine is recited and the fourth cup of wine is drunk.
+Then the blessing on the wine is recited, and the fourth cup of wine is drunk.
 Then the blessing of God’s goodness is pronounced.
 Finally, the leader announces: “So we have fulfilled the order of the feast according to the customs and regulations.
 We reminded the order so that we could do it happily”.
-There is a great concern for preservation of the order (seder, rite, order) according to which the Passover is to take place.
+There is a great concern for preserving the order (seder, rite, order) according to which the Passover is to take place.

-In many ‘Haggadas’, the above formula is followed by: a/. religious and didactic listing “Who knows one?, who knows two?… who knows thirteen?”, b./ a story “One kid Goat”– a symbolic representation of God’s care for Israel.
+In many ‘Haggadas,’ the above formula is followed by a/.
+Religious and didactic listing “Who knows one?, who knows two?… who knows thirteen?”, b./ a story “One kid Goat”– a symbolic representation of God’s care for Israel.

 4.4.3.
 Comments on the fourth part of the Passover and the Eucharist.

 Speaking in the language of the notions of St. Luke in Acts 2:42, the fourth part of the Passover as “these prayers” is the realization of the fourth element of the covenant ceremony: when the participants of the Passover praise God through the singing of psalms, hymns and songs, they participate in the joy of the Fathers, endowed by God as a stronger contractor of the covenant, the Fathers singing the hymn (Exodus 15:1-21) on the shore of freedom – after crossing the Sea of Reeds.
 The covenant is commemorated by the record in the hearts of all Passover participants.